MikaelWeiss/patterns-and-data-structures/GenStatem/Dipper.md

 What makes GenStatem different?
 Other types of processes don't keep track of their situations as clearly.
 GenStatem is special because it is designed for tracking different situations, reacting to events based on the current one, and moving between them in a safe and predictable way.
 OTP Dipper said:
 Thank you.
-You’ve successfully demonstrated a clear and complete understanding of both the application and purpose of this topic.
+You've successfully demonstrated a clear and complete understanding of both the application and purpose of this topic.

 Would you like to continue with another topic?
 If so, please tell me which one.